Lessons from the high-resolution spectroscopy of AW UMa and Epsilon CrA: Is the Lucy model valid?: The W UMa-type binary model

-Will the equatorial flow from the primary component follow the zero-velocity, equipotential surface and mimic the Lucy model?
-The hot material is injected into the secondary component's critical lobe at relatively low velocities compared with those involved in the restoration of the dynamical equilibrium in the binary.
-Thus, the gas may approximately follow an equipotential, but the flow would be subject to energy and angular-momentum losses due to very strong tides.
+As described above, the flow retains relatively low velocities compared to those needed to restore the dynamical equilibrium in the binary.
+Its motion around the secondary continues to be subject of energy and angular-momentum losses due to very strong tides within the secondary component's lobe.
 These forces should extract the kinetic energy of the flow and send the material ``down'', closer to the surface of the secondary component.
-Thus, the St\c{e}pie\'{n} model offers an interesting prediction which we seem to see demonstrated in the mass-ratio discrepancy (Section~\ref{discr}): On average, we expect that the primary component to slightly exceed the inner critical-lobe dimensions for the given mass ratio, while the transferred matter is injected into the secondary critical equipotential, possibly ending at a surface of smaller dimensions (see Figure~\ref{fig_Stepien}).
-This would perfectly agree with the $q_{\rm ph}$ vs.\ $q_{\rm sp}$ discrepancy: The light-curve solution based on the Lucy model will indicate a systematically smaller mass ratio than the real one, as inferred by a systematically smaller ratio of the radii.
-Depending on the buildup of the circulation flow, the values of the perceived radii and thus of $q_{\rm ph}$ may change as the flow around the secondary component is loaded by a new matter from the primary.
-This may explain the mysterious case of the variable $q_{\rm ph}$ in AE~Phe, as described by \citet{ND1991}.
+Thus, the model offers a prediction which may be observed as the $q_{\rm ph}$ vs.\ $q_{\rm sp}$ discrepancy (Section~\ref{discr}): While typically, we expect that the primary component {\it to exceed\/} the critical-lobe dimensions for the given mass ratio, the transferred matter may end on an orbit around the secondary of {\it smaller dimensions\/} than the critical lobe (Figure~\ref{fig_Stepien}).
+This would be only a {\it tendency\/}, depending on the stage of binary evolution for a particular case and the intensity of the mass flow.
+It is important to stress that, in the case of the new model, the photometric mass ratio are determined from the shape of the flow, not from dimensions of the underlying stars.
+Thus, any variations of $q_{\rm ph}$, as described by \citet{ND1991} for AE~Phe, would probably indicate variations in the shape or mass-loading of the flow.